 American Presidents caress the tender ear of memory.
 We regard them as extended members of the family -- by turn giants or mediocrities, always household words.
 Presidential Libraries help complete the portrait -- daubing what they were, and are.

-The first Presidential Library, Rutherford B. Hayes', opened in 1916.
-Next came Franklin Roosevelt's a quarter-century later -- followed by Presidents Truman, Eisenhower, Hoover, Johnson, Kennedy, Ford, Carter, Nixon, Reagan, George Bush, and Bill Clinton.
+The first Presidential Library, Rutherford B. Hayes's, opened in 1916.
+Next came Franklin Roosevelt's a quarter-century later -- followed by Presidents Truman, Eisenhower, Hoover, Johnson, Kennedy, Ford, Carter, Nixon, Reagan, George H.W.
+Bush, Bill Clinton, and George W. Bush’s, in order of dedication.
 All retrace defeat and even tragedy -- also triumph, statecraft, and America's almost Tinker Bell kind of faith.

-Windows on the White House (Diamond Communications, 1997, 256 pages, $29.95) etches these Libraries' lives -- their background, mission, similarities, and contrasts.
-Visiting each, author and former Presidential Speechwriter Curt Smith tells how they reflect their subject -- a metaphor of the man.
+Windows on the White House (Diamond Communications, 1997, 256 pages, $29.95) etches these Libraries -- their background, mission, similarities, and contrasts.
+Visiting each, former Presidential Speechwriter Curt Smith tells how they reflect their subject -- a metaphor of the man.
 "Hearing George Bush," he writes, "Andy Hardy lilted through the mind."
-Like Tolstoy, "'War and Peace' remains FDR's bequest."
+Like Tolstoy, "War and Peace remains FDR's bequest."

-Here is the story of how presidential Libraries came to be - and photographs of the buildings, exhibits, and Presidents and their families.
-Here are prominent visitors, directions, hours, and dedication remarks -- and lyric essays on each president and his library.
+Here is the story of how Presidential Libraries came to be -- and photographs of the buildings, exhibits, and Presidents and their families.
+Here are prominent visitors, directions, hours, and dedication remarks -- and lyric essays on each former President and his Library.
 Smith writes of the Kennedy Library on Boston Harbor: "Forever -- the Young Man and the Sea."

-Each year, an estimated 1.5 million people visit West Branch, say, or Hyde Park or Austin or Abilene.
-Their lure: oral history passed from one generation to the next.
-Fairly, even poetically, Windows on the White House suggests what the Libraries say about their namesakes -- and what the Presidents say about us.
+Each year, an estimated 1.5 million people visit West Branch, say, or Hyde Park, Austin, or Abilene.
+Their lure is oral history passed from one generation to the next.
+Fairly, even poetically, Windows on the White House suggests what the Libraries say about their namesakes – and what the Presidents say about us.